Ayehu/custom-activities/PagerDuty/PagerDutyGetAlert/README.md

-# Get Incident - Activity to get an incident of PagerDuty platform.
+# Get Alert - Activity to get an alert of PagerDuty platform.

 Dependencies:
 1. Newtonsoft.Json